holdmypotion/3-day-coding-challenge/README.md

 # Rules and Regulation

-1) You need to upload your progess daily on this github Respo by making a seprate folder for yourself with your name_projecetname
+1) You need to upload your progess daily on this github Respo by making a seprate file for yourself with your name_projecetname_day1

 2) Your projects shouldbe developed within these 3 days starting 11.3.2020 and ending 13.3.2020